ninbura/windows/README.md

     - this is a very inconsistent process not only by motherboard but often by sepcific components
     - often times your motherboard will have a single piece of software that allows for configuring all rgb
     - other times you need a specific program for a specific component
-      - for exmaple, pny gpus use dedicated software, motherboard can't configure many pny gpus lighting.
+      - For exmaple, pny gpus use dedicated software, motherboard can't configure many pny gpus lighting.
-    - it's really such a mixed bag that you'll just have to start by referencing / installing your motherboards rgb control software, and then work from there.
+    - It's really such a mixed bag that you'll just have to start by referencing / installing your motherboards rgb control software, and then work from there.
-    - for each component that can't be controlled via this software, google the exact component in question + "rgb control" & pray that you find competent instructions online.
+    - For each component that can't be controlled via this software, google the exact component in question + "rgb control" & pray that you find competent instructions online.

 # drivers

 ### drivers preface

 - please read [download/install drivers from the drivers list below](#downloadinstall-drivers-from-the-drivers-list-below)
-- some drivers will need be downloaded from your motherboard's support page, others are typically universal. if your motherboard uses intel drivers for bluetooth, lan (ethernet), & wan (wifi) you can use the links below to get the latest versions.
+- Some drivers will need be downloaded from your motherboard's support page, others are typically universal.
+If your motherboard uses intel drivers for bluetooth, lan (ethernet), & wan (wifi) you can use the links below to get the latest versions.
 To verify that your motherboard uses universal intel drivers, you'll need to go to your motherboards support page.
-- take note of your motherboard's model number, should be listed on the box it came in.
+- Take note of your motherboard's model number, should be listed on the box it came in.
 - search for your motherboard via it's model number on google & locate the support page
 - drivers you typically need to grab from your motherboards support page
   - audio driver